PerimeterX/perimeterx-python-wsgi/README.md

 #### <a name="send-page-activities"></a> Send Page Activities

-A boolean flag to enable or disable sending activities and metrics to PerimeterX on each page request.
-Enabling this feature will provide data that populates the PerimeterX portal with valuable information such as amount requests blocked and API usage statistics.

 A boolean flag to determine whether or not to send activities and metrics to PerimeterX, on each page request.
 Enabling this feature will provide PerimeterX with data